osquery/osquery/docs/wiki/development/building.md

 $ make test
 ```

-If you'd like to generate an RPM or DEB package, please view the [Custom Packages] section.(#custom-packages)
+If you'd like to generate an RPM or DEB package, please view the [Custom Packages](#custom-packages) section.

 The binaries are built to a distro-specific folder within *build* and symlinked in: